danielpiche/Getting-and-Cleaning-Data-Course/CodeBook.md

 I performed an analysis of the [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) using the script run_analysis.R (provided as a separate file) in order to generate two data sets, namely:

-1. mean_std_data.csv
+1. mean_std_data.txt
-2. averages_data.csv
+2. averages_data.txt

-### mean_std_data.csv
+### mean_std_data.txt

-The mean_std_data.csv dataset contains the following columns from measurements of an accelerometer place on a studied individual:
+The mean_std_data.txt dataset contains the following columns from measurements of an accelerometer place on a studied individual:

 * Data Set: Whether the row was test or training data
 * Subject: The individual in the study to which the data pertains (1-30 indivuals were studied)